Best Wine Bars in Bend, OR

 Stoller Wine Bar

 Seating: Indoor and outdoor patio.
-Reservations available.
+Reservations are available.

 Cost: Glasses around $10-20, bottles around $30-50.